Setting Up the SAML Web Browser SSO Feature

 1. Log in to the Policy Manager Console.

-2. Click Configure > Security > Identity Systems.
+2. Under Configure tab, select Security and then select Identity Systems.

 3. Click Add Identity System to access the Add Identity System wizard.

 4. Provide the values on each page of the wizard.
-For details about the wizard and significant fields and values, see SSO Domain Configuration Wizard below.
+For details about the wizard and significant fields and values, see SSO Domain Configuration Wizard.

 5. Click Finish.